nystrom/rivo/docs/design.md

     }

-The body of a `data` definition is either a pattern specifying the constructor argument(s) for values of the type, or a sequence of constructor definitions.
-A constructor definition consists of a constructor name and a sequence of patterns.
-For example, the following is data definition for a two-dimensional point struct.

-    data Point:
-      let x: Float
-      let y: Float

-A data definition defines a constructor to create values of the data type.
-The constructor has the same name as the type and takes an argument that must match the patterns in the definition.
-In the case above, the definition induces a constructor function names `Point`:

-    fun Point (Float) (Float) -> Point
-    fun Point (let x: Float) (let y: Float) = (inject :: (Float,Float) -> Point) (x, y)

-[N.B.
-The `inject` function is a compiler intrinsic of type `a -> b` that can be used only in constructor implementation.
-It cannot be called directly by client code.
-It's really only there to make the type-checker happy.
-Operationally it adds (or replaces) a tag on an injected value.]
-To create a `Point`, we invoke the `Point` constructor passing in two `Float` values.

-    Point 1.2 3.4

-The representation of a value of the data type is a tuple (struct) consisting of all the unknowns in the constructor pattern.
-Fields of the struct can be accessed using the field selector functions.
-The data definition induces the accessor definitions:

-    fun (Point) . x -> Float
-    fun (Point x y) . x = x

-    fun (Point) . y -> Float
-    fun (Point x y) . y = y

-A data definition may optionally provide different constructors, which will result in different representations of the data type.
-For example:

-    data Point:
-      case Point1:
-        let x: Float
-      case Point2:
-        let x: Float
-        let y: Float
-      case Point3:
-        let x: Float
-        let y: Float
-        let z: Float

 It is required that fields of the same name have the same type.
 This ensures the selector functions are well-typed and can be implemented as one function with many alternatives.